Breast Cancer Survivorship: Improving Health and Well-Being After Treatment

 Breast Cancer Survivorship Care

-At the end of cancer treatment, a specialized survivorship plan is made to help coordinate care between the survivor and their primary healthcare team.
+At the end of breast cancer treatment, a specialized survivorship plan is made to help coordinate care between the survivor and their primary healthcare team.
 This plan includes medical information about the diagnosis and treatment of the cancer, specific characteristics of the tumor, and follow-up guidelines tailored to the type of cancer and treatment received.
 The guidelines provide recommendations for frequency and timing of physician visits, diagnostic tests, and exams.

 The Breast Cancer Survivorship Team at UI Health provides personalized and patient-centered care to for every breast cancer survivor.
 Visit the Survivorship Clinic for more information.